codebar/tutorials/sql/lesson1/tutorial.md

 title: Introduction to SQL
 ---

-## This is a draft for prototyping the lesson, copied from a Javascript tutorial.
+## This rough draft for prototyping the lesson, copied from a Javascript tutorial, is almost ready for a review.
 The queries are written in tasks.txt.
-By all means, work/read through this, but watch out for old text that's not been deleted or adjusted to suit sql queries.
+This draft may be read through, but watch out for old text at the end, which has not been deleted or adjusted to suit sql queries.
+The early part of this draft is sketchy, too.

 ## What is SQL?